 The dogs, as usual, were howling with excitement as we broke camp, packed our sleds and set off on our final leg of the Fjällräven Polar 2019.
 The trail alternated between wide open crossing over frozen lakes and a terrifyingly narrow route winding between the trees – it was all I could do to avoid crashing my sled into pine trunks around each corner.
 Finally crossing the finish line in Väkkäräjärvi was bittersweet, and saying goodbye to my wonderful dogs was the hardest part of all, but it was fantastic to look around me at our team of proud and happy explorers.
 They’d all just proved that they could put themselves through an incredible challenge and still have smiles on their windswept and sunburned faces by the end.

-Applications for the Fjällräven Polar Expedition 2020 will open in November.
-Get started now by preparing a creative video explaining why you’d love to take on this once in a lifetime adventure – find more information on how to apply on the Fjällräven Polar website.
+Applications for the Fjällräven Polar Expedition 2022 are now open.
+Get started now by preparing creative videos that showcase why you’d love to take on this once in a lifetime adventure – find more information on how to apply on the Fjällräven Polar website.

 Love hiking?
 Sign up for Fjällräven Classic, an annual series of hiking adventures held across the globe and that anyone can take part in.
 The original Fjällräven Classic takes place in August in Arctic Sweden, following 110km of trail with reindeer herds, mountains and hot saunas along the way.
 Classic treks are also held in Denmark, Hong Kong, Korea and the USA.